aijaz/trainingYouth/index.md

 # <a name="syllabus"></a>Syllabus

-The syllabus for each course is still being developed.
-This page will be updated when the syllabus is complete.
+The syllabus for the Python class is available [here](/pythonSyllabus).
+The syllabus for the iOS class will be added here when it is complete.

 # <a name="sponsors"></a>Partners and Sponsors